 Now, the other part of the Papadopoulos story is you're an attorney, correct?

-If you can you use hearsay in a court of law?
+Can you use hearsay in a court of law?

-Not in uh when you're examining witnesses.
+Not when you're examining witnesses.

-Well, what about what about two or three-way hearsay?
+What about two or three-way hearsay?

 Is that inadmissible?

-It's uh without context, it's a hard thing for me to do.
+Without context, it's a hard thing for me to do.

 So we have four-way hearsay as it relates to Papadopoulos and the Australian minister guy.

-Uh so it really is irrelevant what two drunk people were saying to each other at a bar that supposedly became the impetus for all of this.
+So it really is irrelevant what two drunk people were saying to each other at a bar that supposedly became the impetus for all of this.

-You're right, but that isn't doesn't mean you can't use that kind of information to open an investigation.
+You're right, but that doesn't mean you can't use that kind of information to open an investigation.

-So what we've been told is not true.
+But they already opened the investigation, so what we've been told is not true.

-All right, we got to take a quick break.
+All right, we've got to take a quick break.

-Author of the book Sheep No More, Jonathan Gillam and attorney Danielle McLaughlin.
+Author of the book Sheep No More, Jonathan Gillam, and attorney Danielle McLaughlin.

-Now we do have new information today that I think is getting pretty interesting.
+Now, we do have new information today that I think is getting pretty interesting.

 Yes or no?